 The holders of common shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at meetings of the Company.

-The Company has a total of 645 and 683 stockholders as at December 31, 2019 and 2018, respectively.
+The Company has a total of 645 stockholders as at December 31, 2020 and 2019.

 The number of issued and outstanding shares of common stock are as follows: